NiklasEi/www-nikl-me/blog/2021/2021-08-03-asset-handling-in-bevy-games.md

 ## Minimalistic approach

-A very first usage of assets in your Bevy game might look like this
+A very first usage of assets in your Bevy game might look like this:
 ```rust
 fn draw_the_player(
     mut commands: Commands,